Nostalgic blonde, the glam shag and 70s layers: these are the hair trends set to be big news this summer

 How does the weight loss heavyweight really measure up?
-We asked a nutrition expert for his honest opinion about whether the billion dollar company actually delivers bang for its buck
+We asked a nutrition expert for his honest opinion about whether the billion dollar meal replacement company actually works

 With global sales reaching $5 billion*, numerous sports sponsorships of the world’s most sought-after teams and athletes (counting Cristiano Ronaldo, LA Galaxy and Indian cricket star Virat Kholi among others), millions of customers and the title of the ‘world’s no.1 meal replacement’ shake under its belt, at first glance it seems that Herbalife has established itself as a driving force in the weight management market.
 However, if we were to dig a little deeper, do its products actually deliver on their promises?